tjheslin1/sunday-arcana-recruitment/doc.md

 For the next 8 hours they can travel twice as far across any natural ground and ignore difficult terrain.

-Your Wild Guide might take the form of a series of bird calls that guide your followers to the clearest paths of a forest, a steady, sweet smelling, breeze that blows across fields towards a hidden mountain path or an anmial spirit that travels with the group as long as they remain out of combat.
+Your Wild Guide might take the form of a series of bird calls that guide your followers to the clearest paths of a forest, a steady, sweet smelling, breeze that blows across fields towards a hidden mountain pass or an anmial spirit that travels with the group for as long as they remain out of combat.

 ## Fighter